Princess Latifa Factual Outline

 Herve’s US flagged yacht Nostromo was violently attacked in international waters on the 4th of March 2018 by Indian and UAE military forces.
 Electronic Warfare Aircraft was deployed to block out communications, but before that, Latifa contacted Radha in text and by whatsapp phone to raise the SOS.
 She told Radha she heard gunfire outside.
 Latifa was removed from Nostromo kicking and screaming after repeatedly requesting asylum.
 Hervé and the crew of Nostromo were forced to the UAE.

 At this time, Radha deployed an “all hands on deck” emergency response, contacted the Indian Coast Guard, the US Coast Guard, the UAE government, UK police forces and the FBI to notify them of the attack, contacted Latifa’s US attorney who provided a video testimony that Latifa had recorded prior to her escape.
-Radha released it immediately upon receiving it in hope that this would ensure her safety.
+Radha released it on YouTube and directly to a number of journalists immediately upon receiving it in hope that this would ensure her safety.
+It was then broadcast firstly on Arabic TV.
 The video discussed how Latifa had been tortured, abused and jailed and other crimes of Sheikh Mohammed, her father.

 Radha then, as the only person with authority to represent Latifa, instructed a barrister to raise their disappearance to the United Nations Working Group for Enforced and Involuntary Disappearances, and launched a worldwide media campaign.
 Lawyers of news outlets were nervous initially to publish a case essentially attacking the ruler of Dubai, but with Radha’s pre-existing connections at the Mail Online and after extensive due diligence, it was published.
 Initially, many people dismissed it as “fake news” until the BBC and other major outlets broadcast it.